-St. Patrick’s Day is quickly approaching, which means many Americans will be wearing green, going to parades, and drinking.
+Today is St. Patrick’s Day, which means many Americans will be wearing green, going to parades, and drinking.
 This can be a festive time, but if you are newly sober, the association between St. Patrick’s Day and alcohol also presents relapse risks.
 You may feel wary about the social aspect of the holiday, as it can be isolating to watch your friends go bar-hopping without you.

 But there are ways to celebrate St. Patrick’s Day without feeling left out or compromising the progress you have made in recovery.
-To maintain your peace of mind – and avoid becoming green with envy thinking about what your friends are doing – make your own St. Patrick’s Day plans using these tips.
+To maintain your peace of mind – and avoid becoming green with envy thinking about what others are doing – make your own sober St. Patrick’s Day plans using these tips:

 You know the popular expression: “Everybody’s Irish on St. Patrick’s Day.”
-Embracing Irish cultural traditions on the holiday will allow you to be festive without feeling left out.
+Embracing Irish cultural traditions on the holiday will allow you to be festive without relying on alcohol.
 Try these St. Patrick’s Day customs:

 - Wear green!
 Some say that the color became a symbol of Irish pride after the Great Irish Rebellion of 1641.
 Incorporating green into your outfit on St. Patrick’s Day is a simple, fun way to get into the spirit of the holiday.